dw943893/baseball_predictor/README.md

 - errors
 - batters hit-by-pitch

 The model's accuracy rate is 95% which outperforms the null baseline accuracy of 53.8%.
-The model did not show signs of overfitting or underfitting since the accuracy rate for both the training and test sets was 95%.
+The model was not underfit or overfit since the accuracy rate for both the training and test sets was 95%.
 In efforts to improve the accuracy, I ran a grid search pipeline with different logistic regression hyperparameters, as well as a stacked model using random forest, gradient boost, and ada boost as level 1 estimators, and a logistic regression as the final estimator.
 None of these models outperformed the accuracy rate of 95% on the test set from the original logistic regression model.

 While the model's accuracy rate was 95% overall, it performed worse when it predicted the outcome of games whose margin of victory for either team was one-run.
 In other words, the model had a tougher time accurately predicting close games.
 The misclassification rate for games with a one-run margin of victory was 13%, while it was 2% for games with a two-run margin of victory, and 0% for games with a three run margin of victory.